lumarama/foreachi/src/aws/serverless-websockets.md

 In this example we use [Serverless Framework](https://www.serverless.com/) to provision all AWS resourses, which is a much easier way than using AWS CloudForwation templates or configuring them manually via web UI.
 Under the hood serverless generates AWS CloudFormation templates.

-We configure the same Lambda function to handle connect, disconnect, and default routes.
+We configure the same Lambda function to handle connect, disconnect, and default (message receiving) routes.

 Your serverless.yml should look as follows: